FHolzStein/mb-linux-mod/README.md

 To configure the path to your SteamLibrary just copy the SteamLibrary path from your Steam settings and run the program like this:
 `sh mb-linux-mod configureLib -p <path-to-your-SteamLibrary>`
 #### Configure a mod
+To configure a mod to be copied by the tool you need to get the ID of the mod in the Steam Workshop (last part of the URL of the Workshoppage).
+Then run the program like this:
+`sh mb-linux-mod mod -id <Steam Workshop ID> -n <Name to be used in M&B>`
+#### Run the copy tool
 TODO
+#### Select the mod for the next start of M&B Warband
 ## Bugs and Feature Requests
 TODO